dilip-ch-dev/dilip-ch-dev/README.md

 **Data Engineer | Lakehouse Architecture | Cloud-Native Pipelines**

 Passionate about building scalable, production-grade data platforms that drive business intelligence and fraud detection.
-Nearly 4 years of experience designing and deploying ETL/ELT solutions on AWS, Databricks, and Snowflake.
+About 4 years of experience designing and deploying ETL/ELT solutions on AWS, Databricks, and Snowflake.
 I specialize in implementing modern data architectures (Medallion, Lakehouse) with emphasis on data governance, real-time streaming, and ML-driven analytics.

 ---